-1. Identify principles of mechanics used in real life engineering problems.

-- 2. Know basics of Engineering based on force application, and selection of materials in application. - 3.
-Understand the action of Forces, Moments and other loads on systems of rigid bodies; - 4.
-Compute the reactive forces and the effects that develop as a result of the external loads; - 5.
-Locate the Centroids and compute the Moment of Inertia of regular cross-sections. - 6.
-Express the relationship between the motions of bodies - 7.
-Equipped to pursue studies in allied courses in Mechanics.
+- CO1.
+Identify principles of mechanics to be used for solving real life engineering problems. - CO2.
+Apply basic Engineering concepts based on force, shape and dimension for selection of material - CO3.
+Comprehend the action of Forces, Moments and other loads on systems of rigid bodies. - CO4.
+Compute the reactive forces and the effects that develop as a result of the external loads. - CO5.
+Express the relationship between the motions of bodies.